RosCollective/EFT-HCI/README.md

 EFT–HCI is released as an open theoretical contribution.
 It is not a product specification, software framework, or applied methodology, but a foundational model designed to support independent analysis, critical evaluation, and future theoretical development.

+**Audience:** Researchers and practitioners in AI, cognitive science, complex systems, and applied mathematics who are comfortable with formal theoretical models.

 ## How to Read This Book

 This work is a theoretical framework, not a tutorial or introductory text.
 It is written for readers comfortable with formal reasoning, abstraction, and mathematical language, and it does not attempt to ease the reader in gradually.